deval-core/De-Val/docs/README_miners.md

 To simplify the setup process, we use `poetry` for package management and virtual environments.

-To set up your validator, follow these steps:
+To set up your miner, follow these steps:

 ```bash
 git clone https://github.com/deval-core/De-Val.git